andrewcargill/johans_eco_timber/README.md

 ### Unsolved
 - Data picker only allows user to select future dates
 - UTC - Standard time - I have not tested for time adjustments for locations other than Sweden.
 The website is intended for swedish users, so I do not think this is a major problem at this stage.
-- 500 error - At the moment if a user is not logged in and tries to access a 'restricted' page they will get a 500 error.
-This should be fixed by adding a redirect.
 - Footer should fix to the bottom of view for low content pages.
 - Further styling required for footer section for full responsive design.